 We are interested in understanding the biophysical properties of liquid phase RNA/protein droplets.
 These organelle droplets function as intracellular micro-reactors, and we aim to understand their biophysical properties and how these properties are coupled to molecular transport and reactivity within the droplets.
 Their properties will be important for understanding not only their biological function, but also its pathological dysregulation in diseases from cancer to neurodegeneration.

 The movie below shows liquid phase droplets composed of protein and RNA.
 The droplets have formed via a phase transition in solution, and proceed to "rain down" onto a coverslip (Shani Elbaum).

 Mechanics and Organization of the Cytoskeleton

 The cytoskeleton is a dynamic network of biopolymer filaments that plays a central role in many fundamental biological processes, including cell migration, cell division, and intracellular transport.
-We are interested in collective properties of the cytoskeleton, and the way in which these collective properties can function to spatially organize the cytoplasm of cells.
-We are particularly interested in the way in which the cytoskeleton plays a role in embryonic development.
+We are interested in collective properties of the cytoskeleton, and the way in which these collective properties play a role in cytoplasmic organization and cell growth.